Geometry of fully augmented links in doubled 3-manifolds: Introduction

-The proofs of the main theorems are quite similar to those in the classical case; see~\cite{Purcell:AugLinksSurvey} or \cite[Chapter~7]{Purcell:HyperbolicKnotTheory}.
-Showing that the arguments extend to the more general case is a feature of this paper.
+The proofs of the main theorems are very similar to those in the classical setting, although the ambient 3-manifolds are very different.
+The main purpose of this article is to point out these extensions, so that fully augmented links can be applied in new settings.